-Holistic SEO means that you look at the bigger picture, and not just the smaller parts on their own.
 Permanently ranking well in Google demands an extensive SEO strategy focused on every aspect of your website and its marketing.
 The technical side, the user experience (UX), the content on your website: all need to be top-notch.
 To keep ranking well in Google, you should develop - what we call - a holistic SEO approach.

-Just make a high-quality website!
+Just make an awesome website!

-Yoast has been giving SEO advice for many years now, but it has always remained the same: you have to make sure your site is really, really high quality!
+Yoast has been giving SEO advice for many years now, but it has always remained the same: you have to make sure your site is really, really awesome!
 Don't use any 'tricks'.
 While some of these tricks might get you ranked quickly, they usually don't work in the long run, and they might even backfire.